-For the adventurous fellow who wants to explore the world of mustaches and give his beard a break, there are plenty of mustache styles for you to try which will provide a fun way to express yourself as well as probably get you some attention.
+For the adventurous fellow who wants to explore the world of mustaches and give his beard a break, there are plenty of mustache styles for you to try, which will provide a fun way to express yourself as well as probably get you some attention.

 One particularly famous mustache style which will give you that super confident manly look is the walrus mustache.

-Popular for cowboys and presidents alike, very few mustache styles say “I am who I am and I don’t give a darn what you think,” like a walrus.
+Popular for cowboys and presidents alike, very few mustache styles say, “I am who I am and I don’t give a darn what you think,” like a walrus.

-True Walrus Mustache
+- FAQ About Walrus Mustache

-A true walrus mustache will be exuberantly bushy, will grow down over the top lip and cover up at least part of the mouth, though the most epic walruses will curtain over the mouth completely.
+A true walrus mustache will be exuberantly bushy, will grow down over the top lip and cover-up at least part of the mouth, though the most epic walruses will curtain over the mouth completely.

-On the sides, the walrus will run down at least past the bottom lip, and can go most the way down to the chin.
-It doesn’t require any fancy styling per-se.
+On the sides, the walrus will run down at least past the bottom lip and can go most the way down to the chin.
+It doesn’t require any fancy styling per se.

 No curving the ends or anything like that.
 It’s just a simple, bushy, rugged mustache.

-The walrus should not be confused with the chevron mustache style (think Tom Selleck) which is tamer.
+The walrus should not be confused with the chevron mustache style (think Tom Selleck), which is tamer.

-It’s well trimmed and groomed to never pass the upper lip and the sides never go below the upper lip either.
+It’s well-trimmed and groomed to never pass the upper lip and the sides never go below the upper lip either.

 Nor should the walrus be confused with the handlebar mustache, the ends of which curl back up towards the cheeks.